GoddeerisEdouard/2dehands-extension/README.md

 - [x] actually sort listings
     > 2dehands tends to put ad/paid listings first.
 This toggle ensures that the actually latest listings get put first.
 - [x] filters out [Ad listings](#Ad-listing) and [blacklisted sellers](#blacklist)
-    > these are colored in red
+    > these are colored in either RED or PINK

 ## Installation